Zhao Bing

 Zhao Bing (12 February 1272 – 19 March 1279), also known as Emperor Bing of Song or Bing, Emperor of Song (宋帝昺), was the 18th and last emperor of the Song dynasty of China, who ruled as a minor between 6 and 7 years of age.

 He was also the ninth and last emperor of the Southern Song dynasty.
 He reigned for around 313 days in 1278 and 1279.
-His reign, and the Song dynasty, ended with the Song's total defeat by the Yuan dynasty at the naval Battle of Yamen.
+His reign, and the Song dynasty, ended with the Song's total defeat by the Mongol-led Yuan dynasty at the naval Battle of Yamen.

 Zhao Bing and his entourage had been observing the naval combat from some coastal cliffs nearby.
-As the victorious enemy approached, Lu Xiufu seized the emperor and leaped from the clifftops, killing them both.
+As the victorious enemy approached, the young emperor's advisor, Lu Xiufu, held the boy in his arms as the two of them leapt from the clifftops, killing them both.

 Early life

 Zhao Bing was the seventh son of Zhao Qi (Emperor Duzong).
 His mother was Lady Yu (俞氏), a concubine of Emperor Duzong who held the rank of xiurong (修容).
 He was a younger half-brother of his predecessors, Zhao Xian (Emperor Gong) (r.
 1275–1276) and Zhao Shi (Emperor Duanzong) (r.
 1276–1278).
 He was enfeoffed as the "Prince of Xin" (信王) in 1274.
 His title was later changed to "Prince of Guang" (廣王).

 On 4 February 1276, the Song capital, Lin'an (臨安; present-day Hangzhou), was conquered by forces of the Mongol-led Yuan regime commanded by the general Bayan.
 Emperor Gong surrendered to the Mongols, but his two brothers, Zhao Shi and Zhao Bing, managed to escape to Southern China with the help of officials such as Yang Liangjie (楊亮節), Lu Xiufu, Zhang Shijie, Chen Yizhong and Wen Tianxiang.
 They arrived in Jinhua, where Zhao Shi was appointed as Grand Marshal (天下兵馬都元帥) and Zhao Bing was appointed as Vice Grand Marshal (副元帥).
 Zhao Bing's title was also changed to "Prince of Wei" (衛王).
 On 14 June 1276, a seven-year-old Zhao Shi was enthroned in Fuzhou as the new emperor; he is historically known as Emperor Duanzong.

 The Mongol general Bayan was bent on eliminating the threat posed by Song remnants, so he led his troops in pursuit and attacked southern China.
 After Emperor Duanzong died of illness in 1278, the Song forces' morale started to dwindle and soldiers began to desert the army.
 Lu Xiufu brought Zhao Bing to Meiwei (梅蔚), Gangzhou (碙州), which is in present-day Mui Wo, Lantau Island, Hong Kong.
 There, Zhao Bing was enthroned as the new emperor under the era name "Xiangxing" (祥興); Gangzhou was also renamed "Xianglong County" (祥龍縣).
 They moved to Yamen (in present-day Xinhui District, Jiangmen, Guangdong Province) to evade the Mongols.